 WJ: I’m getting prepped up; I have announced 3 shows already in the UK for May.
 At the moment I’ve got various people building me a schedule for May and then ill expand it out to Europe and hopefully I’ll get to America in the summertime.

 Looking back at your days in Transvision Vamp do you have a favourite gig you played?

-Well there’s a few actually.
-I remember the Point in Dublin being a good one.
+Well, there’s a few actually.
+I remember the Point in Dublin is a good one.
 We did a run of 5 at the Brixton Academy and 3 at the Hammersmith Odeon back to back and that equals doing 2 Wembley Arenas, audience capacity wise.
 I remember that being, you know when you’re on top of the world when everything is at the right time and the right moment, you’re on a wave?
-I remember those 10 days in London being extraordinary, because the band was firing on all cylinders, we were tight, and we were well rehearsed.
+I remember those 10 days in London being extraordinary because the band was firing on all cylinders, we were tight, and we were well-rehearsed.

 Would you ever consider performing with Transvision Vamp again?

 WJ: No, no, no (laughs) musically I prefer the songs that I’m doing now but when I play live I am throwing in some Transvision Vamp numbers.
 We are doing ‘Baby I Don’t Care’, ‘I Want Your Love’, ‘Tell That Girl to Shut up’ and we do ‘If Looks Could Kill’ currently.
 And you never know I might mine some more.
 As for performing with the members of Transvision Vamp no, I think everyone’s getting a little bit old.
 Let’s just leave the memories intact.
 If I was absolutely aching to do it musically then, of course, I’d do it but I’m into what I’m doing now so I don’t really need to go back to the past because I’m enjoying the present.